nushell-prophet/numd/README.md

 ╰────────────────┴───────────────────────────────────╯
 ```

-Also `--diff` param can be used to display diff of changes.
+Also, the `--diff` param can be used to display the diff of changes.

 ```nushell indent-output
 numd run examples/1_simple_markdown/simple_markdown_with_no_output.md --diff --no-save --no-info